ansible/awx-operator/README.md

   username: <username to connect as>
   password: <password to connect with>
   sslmode: prefer
+  type: unmanaged
 type: Opaque
 ```

+> It is possible to set a specific username, password, or database, but still have the database managed by the operator.
+In this case, when creating the postgres-configuration secret, the `type: managed` field should be added.

 **Note**: The variable `sslmode` is valid for `external` databases only.
 The allowed values are: `prefer`, `disable`, `allow`, `require`, `verify-ca`, `verify-full`.